fat1nad/Fatimas-Space-Invader-Basic/README.md

 # Fatima's Space Invader

-My own vibrant version of a Space Invader like game.
+My own vibrant version of a Space Invader like game for web.

 ## How To Run
 [Click To Play](https://fat1nad.github.io/Fatimas-Space-Invader-Basic/)